kluctl/kluctl/README.md

 ### Jinja2 based templating engine

 Kubernetes resources and all other involved configuration is based on [Jinja2](https://palletsprojects.com/p/jinja/) templates.
-Templates can easily be configured via CLI arguments (`-a var_name=value`) or via the [deployment project](./docs/deployments.md#vars) declare a custom set of variables.
+Jinja2 context variables are usually passed though [kluctl targets](./docs/kluctl_project.md#targets) but can also be overridden via CLI.

-Jinja2 macros allow unifying of heavily repeated deployments (e.g. you 100 microservices) in a convenient way.
+Jinja2 macros allow unifying of heavily repeated deployments (e.g. your 100 microservices) in a convenient way.

 ### Unified CLI (command line interface)